ajaygautam/DateCellWithoutStoryboard/ReadMe.txt

 ===========================================================================
 DESCRIPTION:

+This is based on Apple's DateCell project / sample code.
+Removes the story board and adds a nib file for increased reusability.

+THIS WILL WORK with iOS 7 only

+USE AT YOUR OWN RISK.
+Apple's disclaimer apply too...

 Demonstrates formatted display of date objects in table cells and use of UIDatePicker to edit those values.

 Using a grouped style UITableViewController, the sample has two UITableViewCells to draw the primary title and NSDate values.
 This is accomplished using the built-in cell type "UITableViewCellStyleValue1" which supports left and right text.